ivanling92/Vainos-Template/README.md

 chmod +x run_mac.sh
 ```

-Run wither run_mac or run_win based on your system.
+Run with either run_mac or run_win based on your system.
 Linux users should use run_mac.
 ```
 ./run_mac.sh
 {Mac}